patron02/pc_speakers/README.md

 <img height="300" alt="image" src="https://circuitdigest.com/sites/default/files/circuitdiagram/Class-AB-Amplifier.png">

-To maximize the potential voltage of the output, the junction between the emitters of transistors 2 and 3 should be set at half of the supply  voltage.
+To maximize the potential voltage of the output, the junction between the emitters of transistors 2 and 3 should be set at half of the supplyA  voltage.
 This setup should produce the proper voltage at transistor 1's base than causes it to be in active mode.